ram-p/ram-p.github.io/_pages/about.md

 News
 ------
+- July 4, 2025 — I was at the [11th IFAC Symposium on Robust Control Design](https://conferences.ifac-control.org/rocond2025/) this week, and was selected as a finalist for the IFAC Young Author Award for our paper ["Energetic Resilience of Linear Driftless Systems"](https://arxiv.org/abs/2410.00323).

 - June 24, 2025 — Our paper ["Analysis of the Unscented Transform Controller for Systems with Bounded Nonlinearities,"](https://arxiv.org/abs/2504.08579) has been accepted for presentation at the [_5th Modeling, Estimation and Control Conference (MECC)_](https://mecc2025.a2c2.org/) in October!

 - June 8, 2025 — Our paper ["Mode-Prefix-Based Control of Switched Linear Systems with Applications to Fault Tolerance"](https://arxiv.org/abs/2505.13105) has been accepted to _IEEE Control Systems Letters_!